 We work collaboratively and write in pairs, but we are also a virtual company so it’s important we keep everyone in the loop about what we’re doing and when.
 Transparency makes sense to us.

 By transparency we mean using open book project management so everything within a project is available and viewable for everyone, colleagues and clients alike.
+As a business that specialises in working from home, this matters!
 Here’s how we do it.